kyodgorbek/VideoCallingApp/README.md

 Kotlin Serialization:

-Kotlinx Serialization JSON: org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.3 Project Structure
+Kotlinx Serialization JSON: org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.3

+<h1>Project Structure</h1>

 The project follows a modular approach with the following structure:

-app: Contains the main application logic.
+- app: Contains the main application logic.
-connect: Contains connection logic.
+- connect: Contains connection logic.
-video: Contains video call logic.
+- video: Contains video call logic.
-ui: Comprises all UI-related code including Compose components.
+- ui: Comprises all UI-related code including Compose components.
-di: Contains dependency injection modules.
+- di: Contains dependency injection modules.

-Usage
+<h1>Usage<h1/>

-To use the app, follow these steps:
+<h1>To use the app, follow these steps</h1>

-Clone the repository.
+- Clone the repository.
-Open it in Android Studio.
+- Open it in Android Studio.
-Sync and build the project.
+- Sync and build the project.
-Run the app on an emulator or a real device.
+- Run the app on an emulator or a real device.

-Contributions
+<h1>Contributions</h1>

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.

-License
+<h1>License</h1>
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+<h1>Acknowledgements</h1>

-Jetpack Compose team for providing a modern UI toolkit.
+- Jetpack Compose team for providing a modern UI toolkit.
-Stream for their robust video SDK.
+- Stream for their robust video SDK.
-Koin for making dependency injection simple and effective.
+- Koin for making dependency injection simple and effective.

                                                             Happy coding!